 Once they discovered this, Airbnb designed a system to help people using the service overcome their most deeply rooted biases.
 Airbnb encouraged reviews from both guests and hosts.
 But they realised that trust is a two way street and a bad review often leaves a bitter taste.
 So now they reveal reviews on the app only when both the host and guest upload them.

 The acceptance rate for hosts depends on the message shared by the visitor

 Reviews were one thing.
 Airbnb discovered that the review being just the right length was key to acceptance rates for bookings.
 Sharing a short message like “Yo!” or a long message detailing the emotional situation a guest is in raises red flags.
-Studies showed that messages like these had little to no acceptance rate.
+Studies showed that messages like these in online experiences had little to no acceptance rate.
 However, messages that were just right – letting the host know why you chose their home and who you’re traveling with, for instance – showed highest acceptance rates.

 How did they design for just the right amount of disclosure?
 They nudged guests towards writing just the right messages to their prospective hosts.